 This exercise is great to practice collecting the canter and then returning to a base canter.
 It encourages you to go forward down the first part of a line and then collect to finish it.
 You then ride a half turn to reverse and, in a short period of time, re-establish your base canter needed to enter the line from the opposite direction on the forward rhythm that you started with.

-To set up this exercise, study the diagram on page 76.
+To set up this exercise, study the diagram above.
 Place four ground poles in a straight line in the center of your ring.
 There should be 42 feet between the first and second poles, 54 feet between the second and third and 42 feet between the third and fourth poles.
 Then, set two bending lines 54 feet from the two middle poles in opposite directions on the same long side of the arena.

 Begin by cantering down the straight line of three poles in a base canter that has a collected stride, riding four strides from the first to second pole, five strides from the second to third pole and finally, five strides to the pole on the bending line.
 I call this the “add,” because your horse will be on a collected stride throughout the line.
 At the end of the arena, make sure you return to the base canter that you started with, look back at the exercise, ride a half turn and canter the straight line from the opposite direction.